 - Transacting business in interstate commerce

-Check out the more exhaustive list in Section 31B-10-1003 of the West Virginia’s LLC Act.
+Check out the more exhaustive list in Section 31B-10-1003 of the West Virginia LLC Act.
 Are your only in-state business activities present?
 Congratulations!
 You’re likely exempt from foreign qualifying.
 However, it’s wise to seek legal counsel if you’re unsure.

-How to Foreign Qualify your LLC in West Virginia
+How to Foreign Qualify Your LLC in West Virginia

 Foreign qualification in West Virginia is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in West Virginia, the Secretary of State has compiled all the information and links you need on this helpful page.
 There’s both an online and paper option for submitting your application.

 If you want to get your LLC foreign qualified as quickly as possible, file online.
 You can do so through the One Stop Business Portal.
 First, create an account to log in.
 Then, select “Register Your Business” from the navigation bar and click the “New Business Registration” button.
-Follow the onscreen prompts to enter your LLC’s information and you’ll be done in no time.
+Follow the on-screen prompts to enter your LLC’s information and you’ll be done in no time.

 Prefer a hard copy?
 No problem.
 Download the “Application for Certificate of Authority” and enter your LLC’s information.
 Pages 4-5 of the form contain step-by-step instructions for how to complete it.
 Along with your completed paper application, you’ll need to submit a couple of other things:

-- Your Certificate of Existence
+- Your Certificate of Good Standing

 - A $150 payment by check or card